Report Examines How Breakthroughs Emerge from Long-Term, High-Risk Research

 EAR Program Marks 10 Years of Research Results

-The Federal Highway Administration's (FHWA) Exploratory Advanced Research (EAR) Program published the EAR Program Research Results catalog, which was updated to include summary descriptions of research results through 2018.
+FHWA's EAR Program published the EAR Program Research Results catalog, which was updated to include summary descriptions of research results through 2018.
 The catalog's publication marks the 10th anniversary of the EAR Program providing research results.
 The EAR Program addresses longer term, higher risk breakthrough research with the potential for improving the planning, building, renewing, and operating of safe, congestion-free, and environmentally sound transportation facilities.

 Technology Readiness Level Guidebook Released

 A publication by the EAR Program helps those working in transportation research conduct an evaluation to determine the maturity of a technology and identify the next steps in the research process.
 The Technology Readiness Level (TRL) Guidebook explains what a TRL is and how to prepare for, conduct, and use the results of TRL assessments. [more]

 Read the full text of the TRL Guidebook.

 NRC Postdoctoral Fellows Help EAR Program Solve Transportation Issues

 The Turner-Fairbank Highway Research Center (TFHRC) conducts research across a wide range of topics and disciplines.
 To supplement the expertise of the permanent staff, it is important to bring in researchers with the appropriate backgrounds to investigate specific problems at short-term basis.
 Through the EAR Program, FHWA utilizes the Resident Associateship (or Postdoctoral Fellows) Program of the National Research Council (NRC) for this purpose.
 The NRC provides a process for selecting candidates on a competitive merit basis and subsequently for administration of the Resident Fellows during their tenures at FHWA.